.keyup()

 We will show a message here.

-.keyup( [eventData ,] handler(eventObject) )
+.keyup( [eventData ,] handler(eventObject) ) Example

 Events << Top

-JavaScript event, optionally passing an object of data.
+Bind an event handler to the keyup JavaScript event, optionally passing an object of data.

 - This signature is a shortcut for

-.bind('keyup', handler)
+.bind('keyup', handler).

 In the example below we show a new message in the 'p' element with an id of 'scrollspan2' each time the input element with an id of 'input2' below is typed in and the key is released.

-JavaScript event fires off the $('#input2').keyup({ param1: '#scrollspan2', param2: 'keyup', param3: '**JavaScript event triggered** ' }, addText2);
+When the input is typed in and the key released, the keyup JavaScript event fires off the $('#input2').keyup({ param1: '#scrollspan2', param2: 'keyup', param3: '**JavaScript event triggered** ' }, addText2); code.

-.
+What we are doing here is passing across the event object to the function addText2(event).
 The map we specify, in our case { param1: '#scrollspan2', param2: 'keyup', param3: '**JavaScript event triggered** ' }

-property.
-We then access this parameter in the function via event.data.param
+gets tagged onto the event.data property.
+We then access this parameter in the function via event.data.param and use it as part of the appended data.

 $(function(){